slaclab/nalms/docs/development.md

 ## DockerHub deployment

 At this current iteration, all Dockerhub images are hosted on my (Jacqueline Garrahan) personal account (jgarrahan).
-A Github action has been defined for the automatic build of images on pushes to the main slaclab/master branch.
-This ought to be changed to use a designated SLAC account and use proper tagged releases.
+A Github action has been defined for the automatic build of images on tagged releases to the main slaclab/master branch.
+This ought to be changed to use a designated SLAC account.

 ## Ongoing projects